 Exceptions to the quarantine rules

-From 15 July 2020, you will not receive the travel quarantine if you arrive in Norway from one of the countries that has a satisfactory infection situation, also called "green countries".
+From 15 July 2020, you are not under travel quarantine duty if you arrive in Norway from a country or an area that has a sufficiently low level of infection, also referred to as "green areas".

-Crossing borders between countries in the Schengen/EEA area and Norway in connection with work
+Crossing borders between Sweden and Norway in connection with work

-You are exempt from quarantine duty if you cross the border between areas in Schengen/EEA with a high level of infection and Norway when you travel between home and your workplace, or while at work.
-This applies to residents in Norway who work in or are on a business trip to an area in the Schengen/EEA area with a high level of infection.
-It also applies to those from a country in the Schengen/EEA area with a high level of infection who are in Norway for work.
+You are exempt from quarantine duty if you cross the border between areas in Sweden subjected to quarantine duty (referred to as "red areas") and Norway when you travel between your home and your workplace, or while at work.
+This applies to residents in Norway who work in or are on a business trip to a "red area" in Sweden.
+It also applies to those from a "red area" in Sweden who are in Norway due to work.

 - The exception applies only during the time you are travelling between your home and place of work and while at work.

-- Avoid close contact with other persons as far as possible, both at work and when travelling to and from work.
+- You should still avoid close contact with other persons as far as possible, both at work and when travelling to and from work.

-- If you have time off in Norway - either between work sessions or prior to leaving – you must stay in travel quarantine during this time off.
+- If you have time off in Norway - either between work sessions or prior to leaving – you must stay in travel quarantine during this leisure time.

-- You must be in travel quarantine when not working for 10 days from when you last crossed the border entering Norway.
+- The travel quarantine period for this leisure time is 10 days from when you last crossed the border from a "red area" in Sweden and into Norway.

 You do not need to apply to be exempt.
 The exception is valid independent of for how long you are in Norway for work.
 In other words, the exception is valid both for daily commute, longer working periods and for individual assignments.

 Neither do you need any special type of documentation, but you must be able to prove that the exception applies to you.
-For example, your employer may provide you with a written confirmation of your employment in Norway and that you live in another country within the Schengen/EEA area.
+For example, your employer may provide you with a written confirmation of your employment in Norway and that you live in Sweden.
 This can be shown when you cross the border.

-When you travel to another country in the Schengen/EEA area for work you must relate to the current rules that apply for the specific country.
+When you travel to another country in the Nordic region for work you must relate to the current rules that apply for the specific country.